 Alzheimer's: Drugs help manage symptoms

-Alzheimer's disease is a daunting diagnosis.
-But working closely with your health care team to find the best strategies to manage your symptoms can help you cope and make life better.
+Learning you have Alzheimer's disease can be devastating.
+Working with your health care team can help you find the best strategies to manage your symptoms and prolong your independence.

-Alzheimer's drugs offer one strategy to help manage memory loss, thinking and reasoning problems, and day-to-day function.
+Alzheimer's drugs might be one strategy to help you temporarily manage memory loss, thinking and reasoning problems, and day-to-day function.
 Unfortunately, Alzheimer's drugs don't work for everyone, and they can't cure the disease or stop its progression.
 Over time, their effects wear off.

 Role of current Alzheimer's drugs